Pelicram/Kismet-PRKL30-Case/README.md

 Special Thanks
 ---

-- Designers of PRKL30 Keyboard fo making the project and keeping it open source.
+- Designers of PRKL30 Keyboard for making the project and keeping it open source.
 - FMKC Community for being awesome.
-- [Erkhal](https://github.com/ErkHal/) for making the base version for this case.
+- [Erkhal](https://github.com/ErkHal/) for making the model this case is based on.

 ---
 Exploded Render